Low Energy Probes of PeV Scale Sfermions

 \section{Acknowledgments}

 We would like to thank Alex Kagan, Graham Kribs and Markus Luty for useful discussions.
+W.A. thanks Sebastian Ellis for useful correspondence.
 Fermilab is operated by the Fermi Research Alliance, LLC under Contract No. De-AC02-07CH11359 with the United States Department of Energy.
 J.Z. was supported in part by the U.S. National Science Foundation under CAREER Grant PHY-1151392.
 We would like to thank KITP for warm hospitality during completion of this work and acknowledge that this research was supported in part by the National Science Foundation under Grant No. NSF PHY11-25915.
 The research of W.A. was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development \& Innovation.